yuxli066/Clueless/README.md

 ## Client

 The Client subdirectory contains a [create react app](https://create-react-app.dev/) project.
 The client uses ES6.
+When built, the client puts its artifacts in the `build` directory.

 ## Server

+The server contains an express app for servering the client as a static bundle.
+This is done via symlinking the server's `public` directory to the client's `build` directory.
+It uses ES5.

 # Special Notes

-All dependencies in client should be dependencies, **not** dev dependencies.
+- All dependencies in client should be dependencies, **not** dev dependencies.
 This is because the artifact of the client is a bundle as described [here](https://github.com/facebook/create-react-app/issues/6180).

-The server uses ES5.
+- When in dev mode, the server doesn't actually serve the clinet, because the client uses a special dev server to enable hot reloading.
+This special server proxies to the actual server to facilitate websocket communication.